samuel-gamelin/Rabbits-and-Foxes/README.md

 - Commits:
 1. Only commit code to the corresponding milestone.
 2. Please doccument your commits with changes and updates.
-4. Added test cases for the updates made
+4. Add test cases for the updates made.
-5. Merging to master will occur on weekly bases under the review of all developers on the project
+5. Merging to master will occur on weekly bases under the review of all developers on the project.
 - Pull requests:
-If you decide to create your own branch and the commit to the corresponding milestone.
+If you decide to create your own branch and then commit to the corresponding milestone.
 1. Open a pull request to the corresponding milestone.
-2. Doccuemnt your code
+2. Document your code.
-3. If there are any errors during merge please consult any developer on the team
+3. If there are any errors during the merge please consult any developer on the team.
 - Issues:
-1. Issues will be used for task tracking
+1. Issues will be used for task tracking.
-2. When an issue is solved please doccuemnt the changes that have been made
+2. When an issue is solved please doccuemnt the changes that have been made.
-3. close the issue after you have commited your code.
+3. Close the issue after you have commited your code.

 ### Additional Tools

 - Contributions are made through GitHub, on this repository.
 - Please download and install git and/or GitHub Desktop.
 [Download Link](https://git-scm.com/)
 - Slack is used as the main chat for this project.
 [Inviation Link](https://www.google.ca)
 - Github Issues will be used to task and ticket tracking.